wildone/flatbamt/README.md

 6. Reboot your miner `sudo coldreboot`.

+7. Voilà!
+You should be able to see the updated theme at `http://[your miner's ip]` and mgpumon at `http://[your miner's ip]/mgpumon/`.

 -------------------

 You might want to replace 	the satellite or amoeba icons with your own.
 Fortunately, I included the source file 	`theme.sketch` which is a Sketch.app (for Mac) vector file.
 I used the [Flat UI Colors](http://flatuicolors.com) palate and [Streamline icons](http://streamlineicons.com).